openshift/sandboxed-containers-operator/docs/DEVELOPMENT.md

 ```

 ## Building Operator bundle image

+If you are deploying in an OpenShift cluster then modify the
+value of the env variable `SANDBOXED_CONTAINERS_EXTENSION` to `sandboxed-containers`
+in the file `config/manager/manager.yaml` before running the below mentioned
+commands.

 ```
 make bundle CHANNELS=candidate
 make bundle-build
 make bundle-push
 ```

 ## Building Catalog image
 ```